Parc Clichy-Batignolles – Martin Luther King: Access

-Entrances to the south-west of the park, on Mstislav-Rostropovitch Street, will be added when the park is fully open.

-The nearest Métro stations are Porte de Clichy and Brochant, while the nearest Tram access is the Porte de Clichy stop on the 3b line.
+The park is bordered by Allée Colette-Heilbronner and the Boulevards des Maréchaux to the north, Rue Cardinet to the south and Rue Mstislav Rostropovitch to the west.
+The nearest Métro stations are Pont Cardinet and Porte de Clichy stations, while the nearest Tram access is the Porte de Clichy stop on the 3b line.

 Grounds and facilities

 Sustainable principles underpin the design of the park, and features include low maintenance plants; solar panels and wind turbines; reconstituted materials for walkways and rainwater harvesting.
 Recreation facilities include a skatepark, basketball courts and children's play area.